wp-plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

-* 3.0.4 - Bug producing short URLs with YOURLS.
+* 3.0.5 - I don't think I'm sleeping enough.
 Sorry about all the rapid updates!